QngCken/learnGit/readme.txt

-Git, which is free software, is a distributed version control system.
+Git, which is free software under the GPL, is a distributed version control system.
 Now start my first git dofile.
+Git has a mutable index called stage.